 But alas, due to some last minute issues beyond our control the budget got pulled for this activation.
 However, we had already gotten proofs of the patches and pins made, and we even sent a mini care package to the client for their review.
 That's what's pictured here.

-Social Look and Feel Guidelines
+lee Social Look and Feel Guidelines

 Before Addie and I started working on social content for Lee, there wasn't much visual consistency in their feeds.
-To solve this issue and elevate Lee as a denim fashion brand on social, we created a look and feel guide.
+To solve this issue and elevate Lee as a denim fashion brand on social, we created a new look and feel guide.
 These are some major components of it.

 Post in Threes

 Adding white space to Instagram posts elevates the brand and makes the content stand out in feeds.
 Playing with layouts that combine multiple images also allows us to showcase detail shots alongside full-body styling images.
-We incorporated this into in-feed posts and stories on Instagram, as well as to Pinterest content.
+We incorporated this into in-feed posts and stories on Instagram, as well as Pinterest content.

 Apply a [Slight] Warming Filter